 Loose: In a blown cellulose installation, the material is simply blown into place in a loose, unconsolidated state.
 This is commonly done in attics, where the cellulose is supported by the ceiling beneath.
 Because the nature of blown cellulose causes it to settle over time, extra material is added in the initial application.

-Dense Packed: Cellulose can be blown in closed cavities like walls, or cathedral ceilings, but in these situations it must be installed at greater density to prevent settling.
+Dense Packed: Cellulose can be blown in closed cavities like walls, or cathedral ceilings, but in these situations, it must be installed at a greater density to prevent settling.
 This process is called “dense packing”, and it is an effective air barrier system.

-This is the most versatile insulation product.
-It is spray applied, adhesive, and becomes part of the wall when installed.
-Which makes it perfect for exterior walls, Rim Joists and roof decks.
+Spray foam is the most versatile insulation product.
+It can be used in new construction and retrofits.
+This product is spray applied, adhesive, and becomes part of the wall when installed.
+This makes it perfect for exterior walls, rim joists, and roof decks.
 Polyurethane also adds structural rigidity to the building components, which means it could help keep you warm while also keeping you safe!
-We use closed cell spray foam, because unlike open cell spray foam, it provides a vapor barrier and has a higher R value per cubic inch.
+We use closed cell spray foam from Johns Manville because, unlike open cell spray foam, it provides a vapor barrier and has a higher R-value per cubic inch.